wp-plugins/read-a-poem-month-by-month/readme.txt

 1. From the All Poems page you can grab the poem's shortcode - go to the "All Poems" screen and copy the poem's shortcode [poem id=XXX]  id=XXX will be the specific id number for your poem.
 2. [poem-current] will display the poem assigned to the current month

+= Does the plugin provide a widget? =

+No, just use the appropriate shortcode in a text widget

 = How do I include Read a Poem in a page template? = include echo do_shortcode("[poem-current]"); in the template where you want the poems to display.